SARWANdev/NumPyNeuralNetwork/README.md

 # DigitRecogniser
-Neural Network to rocognise digits 0-9 built with NumPy
+Neural Network to recognise digits 0-9 built with NumPy